 Solvent based epoxy floor paints are primarily used in heavily industrial facilities, and major manufacturers include Rust-Oleum, Jotun and Sika.
 Typically, these solvent based paints contain between 40 to 60 percent solid epoxy – to be mixed with the curing agent.

 Water based epoxy resin floor paints, or water dispersed epoxy resin floor paints as they’re sometimes referred to, are considered by many users to be the best floor painting application system.
-One of the main reasons for their tag of being one of the best floor paints is that they contain little or no VOC’s (Volatile Organic Compounds) – otherwise known as dangerous solvents.
+One of the main reasons for their tag of being one of the best floor paints is that they contain little or no VOC’s (Volatile Organic Compounds).
 Due to this, the paint can be applied in ‘occupied’ work areas, such as on factory or warehouse floors.
 They are also not sensitive to naked flames, which has led to them being very popular in garages which conduct welding work.

 Suitable for a range of flooring, from domestic to industrial, and light traffic up to commercial heavy vehicular use properties, water based epoxy resin floor paints are an industry favourite for their wide range of uses, low cost and high performance.

-The ‘build’ of a coating refers to the thickness of the dried epoxy film, and it may be recommended with some epoxy paints that two coats are applied.
+The ‘build’ of a coating refers to the thickness of the dried epoxy film, and most water based epoxy will require two coats to be applied.
 Higher solid content epoxy coatings will give a higher build.

 Epoxy crack filler is also available for small cracks and holes, or spalled areas.

 Winter Grade epoxy floor paints should be used during the colder months of the year to ensure good drying times and product performance is maintained.
 Also, ideal for use in lower than average temperature areas such as walk-in freezers, cold storage facilities, etc. (predominantly for food production and packaging factories).